What Is the Outside Part of an AC Called?

 Most residential HVAC systems use an air-cooled condenser, which passes air over the condenser coil to release heat.
 In water-cooled condensers, water is in direct contact with the coil for this purpose, while evaporative condensers simply let water evaporate into the air without refrigerant.

-The unit, also known as a condenser cabinet, contains a few key parts present in all split AC systems.
-These include the:
+The outdoor unit, also known as a condenser cabinet, contains a few key parts present in all split AC systems.
+These include the following components:

-- Condenser Compressor: Compresses gaseous refrigerant into a liquid, pumps it into the coil, and then passes it on to the evaporator coil where the liquid cools and expands.
+Compresses gaseous refrigerant into a liquid pumps it into the coil, and then passes it on to the evaporator coil where the liquid cools and expands.

-How Do I Know My Condenser Isn’t Working?
+How Do I Know My Condenser Unit Isn’t Working?

 These are some problems that mean it’s time to service your outside condenser unit:

-- Inefficiency: Dirt and debris tend to build up on condensers over time, since they’re located outside.
+Dirt and debris tend to build up on condensers over time since they’re located outside.
 A lack of efficiency and increased wear and tear can result.
 Regular cleaning can prevent this and more serious repair issues.

-If the condenser unit or any part of your air conditioning system isn’t working properly, Air Pros can help.
+If the condenser unit or any part of your air conditioning system isn’t working properly, Air Pros USA can help.
 We specialize in residential HVAC repair and installation.
 Our technicians are trained, licensed, and equipped with all the necessary tools to fix your AC on the spot.
-For AC installation, repair, tune-up, and maintenance services, schedule service on the web or call 844-605-1919.
+For AC installation, repair, tune-up, and maintenance services, contact Air Pros USA today!

 CURRENT SPECIALS